hyperjump-io/json-schema-language-tools/neovim/README.md

 Neovim to use that checkout to run the server.
 The following is my configuration, yours may vary slightly depending on your environment.

+**WARNING**: Node.js v20.13.0 or higher is required because of a bug in node.js that was fixed in that version.

 `~/.config/nvim/ftplugin/json.lua`
 ```lua
 local root_files = { ".git", "package.json" }